Ben-J-Orr/CoverLetter-Generator/README.md

 ## Features

-- Ability to reference a person resume to obtain a more personalised result.
+- Ability to reference a persons resume to obtain a more personalised result.
 - Able to reference an unlimited number of job adverts